CuzImBisonratte/stream-overlay/README.md

 If you don't want to use your pc as a server, you can use either a version of our overlay on github or you can host it yourself on a mini-pc like a raspberry pi.

+# Interactives - Control Buttons
+The /mixup/ folder can be controlled from /mobile_controller/

 # Interactives - commands

 ## All user commands